paolobasso99/polimi_recordings_downloader/readme.md

 ### Output
 Inside the output folder there will be:
 - A `dowaload_links.txt` file which is the one fed to `aria2`.
 If the option `--no-aria2c` is used this file will contain a list of download links to be passed to another program (for example, [Free Download Manager](https://www.freedownloadmanager.org/)) to download the recordings.
-- One folder for each course parsed in the HTML.
+- One folder for each course parsed.
 Inside this folder there will be the recordings and an `xlsx` file with the recordings metadata (unless `--no-create-xlsx` is used).

 ### Tips
-#### Retrying downloads without reparsing, directly from dowaload_input_file.txt
+#### Retrying downloads without reparsing, directly from dowaload_links.txt
 Use the command `aria2c --input-file=output/dowaload_links.txt --auto-file-renaming=false --dir=output --max-concurrent-downloads=16 --max-connection-per-server=16`.